nmacchitella/fashion-inventory/codebase.md

       return NextResponse.json({ error: "Product not found" }, { status: 404 });
     }

+    // Check if product has any inventory if (product.inventory.length > 0) {
+      // Check if any inventory has movements const hasMovements = product.inventory.some(inv => inv.movements.length > 0);

+      if (hasMovements) {
+        return NextResponse.json(
+          { error: "Cannot delete product with existing inventory movements" }, { status: 400 }
+        );
+      }

+      // If inventory exists but no movements, we can proceed but should warn console.warn("Deleting product with existing inventory but no movements:", productId);
+    }

-    // Use a transaction to ensure all operations complete successfully await prisma.$transaction(async (tx) => {
+    // Use transaction to ensure all related records are deleted properly await prisma.$transaction(async (tx) => {
+      // Delete all inventory movements first (if any exist) if (product.inventory.length > 0) {
+        await tx.transactionItem.deleteMany({
+          where: {
+            inventory: {
+              productId: productId,
+            },
+          },
+        });
+      }

+      // Delete all inventory records
+      await tx.inventory.deleteMany({
+        where: {
+          productId: productId,
+        },
+      });

-      // First delete all product-material relationships
+      // Delete all product-material relationships
       await tx.productMaterial.deleteMany({
         where: {
           productId: productId,
         },
       });

-      // Then delete the product
+      // Finally delete the product
       await tx.product.delete({
         where: {
           id: productId,